The Chevrolet Avalanche, combining SUV luxury with pickup adaptability, has seen its ups and downs.

 The Best Years: 2010, 2011, 2012, 2013

-As we rolled into a new decade, the Avalanche finally found its rhythm.
+As we rolled into a new decade, the Avalanche finally found its groove.
 The 2010 model?
 It didn’t just impress – it won awards.
 Specifically, the J.D.
 Power “Highest Initial Quality Large Light-duty Pickup” award.
 And it wasn’t a fluke – the 2013 model repeated the feat!

 With fewer problems and more accolades, these years stand tall as the cream of the Avalanche crop.